Google for India 2021: Stepping up product focus to drive digital inclusion in India

 Split expenses easily with Bill Split on Google Pay

-To help micro entrepreneurs and merchants stay competitive in a post-pandemic world by establishing an online presence, we announced the upcoming launch of MyShop – a functionality available to merchants using Google Pay for Business app which provides merchants a quick store builder tool, where they can add images, descriptions, prices within minutes and then share the link, through the Business Profile, across Google surfaces and beyond Google on social media.
+To help micro entrepreneurs and merchants stay competitive in a post-pandemic world by establishing an online presence, we announced the upcoming launch of MyShop – a functionality available to merchants using Google Pay for Business app which provides merchants a quick store builder tool, where they can add images, descriptions, prices within minutes and and connect it with their Business Profile to reach hundreds of Millions of users on Google Search and Maps, or share the link beyond Google on social media.

 MyShop - a simple store builder for merchants to create an online presence